IraqOfficial Name: Republic of Iraq

 U.S. Government Security: The U.S. government considers the potential threat to U.S. government personnel in Iraq to be serious enough to require them to live and work under strict security guidelines.
 All U.S. government employees under the authority of the U.S. Chief of Mission must follow strict safety and security procedures when traveling outside the Embassy.

 Mosul Dam: The Government of Iraq has begun to improve the structural integrity of the Mosul Dam.
-A dam failure could cause significant flooding and interruption of essential services from Mosul to Baghdad.
+A dam failure could cause significant flooding, loss of life, and interruption of essential services from Mosul to Baghdad.
 While it is impossible to accurately predict the likelihood of the dam failing, the Embassy has made contingency plans to relocate its personnel in such an event.
 The Embassy recommends that U.S. citizens in Iraq, especially those who reside in the floodplain of the Tigris River, prepare their own contingency plans and stay informed of local media reports and Embassy security messages for updates.

 Crime: Petty theft is common in Iraq; this includes pick-pocketing in busy areas (e.g., markets), as well as the theft of money, jewelry, or other valuables from hotel rooms and private residences.
 Historically, carjacking by armed thieves has been very common, even during daylight hours, and particularly on the highways from Jordan and Kuwait to Baghdad.
 Foreigners, Iraqi citizens, and especially dual U.S.-Iraqi citizens are targets of kidnapping.
 Kidnappers often demand money but have also carried out kidnappings for political/religious reasons.
 Many hostages have been killed.